redis/docs/content/operate/rs/databases/configure/oss-cluster-api.md

     <CRDB-GUID>  Test   4        cluster1.local
     ```

-1. Use the CRDB-GUID ID to enable the OSS Cluster API:
+1. Use the CRDB-GUID ID to enable the Redis Cluster API:

     ```sh
     $ crdb-cli crdb update --crdb-guid <CRDB-GUID> \
         --oss-cluster true
     ```

-The Redis OSS Cluster API setting applies to all of the instances of the Active-Active database.
+The Redis Cluster API setting applies to all of the instances of the Active-Active database.

-## Turn off OSS Cluster API support
+## Turn off Redis Cluster API support

-To deactivate OSS Cluster API support for a database, either:
+To deactivate Redis Cluster API support for a database, either:

-- Use the admin console to turn off the **OSS Cluster API** toggle from the database **Configuration** settings.
+- Use the Cluster Manager UI to turn off the **OSS Cluster API** toggle from the database **Configuration** settings.

-- Use the appropriate utility to deactivate the OSS cluster setting.
+- Use the appropriate utility to deactivate the Redis Cluster API setting.

-    For standard databases, including Replica Of (Active-Passive), use `rladmin`:
+    For standard databases, including Replica Of, use `rladmin`:

     ```sh
     $ rladmin tune db <Name or ID> oss_cluster disable